Search

 UDS, Unique Development Studios AB, is an interactive entertainment developer with offices in Norrköping, Sweden (HQ), Gothenburg, Sweden and London, UK.
 The company was founded in 1993, now developing on Microsoft Xbox, Sony PlayStation 2 and PSone, PC, Nintendo Gamecube and Gameboy Advance platfo

-Ignition, Absolute Pinball
+Absolute Pinball Absolute Pinball

 United Software Artists

-Amulets and Armor
+Amulets and Armor Amulets and Armor